Dennis14e/raspberry-wifi-conf/README.md

 # raspberry-wifi-conf

-A Node application which makes connecting your RaspberryPi to your home wifi easier.
+A Node application which makes connecting your Raspberry Pi to your home wifi easier.

-Tested on Stretch and Raspberrt Pi 3
+Tested on Stretch and Raspberry Pi 3

 ## RPI 4 Note:

-I realize that a bunch of folks will try this out using the shiny new RaspberryPi v4.
-I caution you that this is not something I have tried, I believe this was tested on a Pi3 to success.
-However, if you find that this works on a Pi4, please let me know and I will adjust the readme accordingly.
+I realize that a bunch of folks will try this out using the new Raspberry Pi 4.
+I caution you that this is not something I have tried, I believe this was tested on a Raspberry Pi 3 to success.
+However, if you find that this works on a Raspberry Pi 4, please let me know and I will adjust the README accordingly.
 If it does not work, it is probably a few PRs away from success :)

 ## Why?

-When unable to connect to a wifi network, this service will turn the RPI into a wireless AP.
+When unable to connect to a wifi network, this service will turn the Raspberry Pi into a wireless AP (Access Point).
 This allows us to connect to it via a phone or other device and configure our home wifi network (for example).

 Once configured, it prompts the PI to reboot with the appropriate wifi credentials.
 If this process fails, it immediately re-enables the PI as an AP which can be configurable again.

-This project broadly follows these [instructions](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md) in setting up a RaspberryPi as a wireless AP.
+This project broadly follows these [instructions](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md) in setting up a RaspberryPi as a wireless AP.

 ## Requirements

 The NodeJS modules required are pretty much just `underscore`, `async`, and `express`.

 The web application requires `angular` and `font-awesome` to render correctly.
 To make the deployment of this easy, one of the other requirements is `bower`.